$243 Find Cheap Flights from Chicago to Venice

 The average price of all round-trip flights from Chicago O'Hare Intl Airport to Venice clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Venice on a Wednesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Chicago to Venice.
-For your return ticket, we recommend flying on a Thursday and avoiding Sundays for the best deals.
+On the other hand, Friday is the most expensive day to fly from Chicago to Venice.
+For your return ticket, we recommend flying on a Saturday and avoiding Wednesdays for the best deals.

 What is the cheapest month to fly from Chicago O'Hare Intl Airport to Venice?